PatMulligan/btcstack-docker/README.md

 $ docker-compose down
 $ docker-compose up -d
 ```
-# How to update Awning
+# How to update

-If you wish to update **Awning** to the last version just run the following commands:
+If you wish to update to the last version just run the following commands:

 ```sh
 $ docker-compose down